-At first God spoke to certain ones, and then called out the people of Israel for blessing by covenant (Gen. 17; Deut.7:6; Lev.26).
+At first God spoke to certain ones, and then called out the people of Israel for blessing by covenant (Gen.17; Deut.7:6; Lev.26).
 When they continued to rebel God scattered them for a time, to be restored as a nation at the end of time.
-They rejected their Redeemer, the Messiah (annointed)----the Christ of God, and thus fulfilled prophecy (Psa.22; Isa.53).
-God then turned to the world that "whosoever" will might be saved (John 3:16).
-In a day to come God's earthly people Israel "shall look upon Me whom they have pierced" (Zech.12:10).
+They rejected their Redeemer, the Messiah (anointed)---the Christ of God, and thus fulfilled prophecy (Psa.22; Isa.53; etc.).
+God then turned to the world that "whosoever will" might be saved (John 3:16).
+In a day to come God's earthly people—Israel, “shall look upon Me whom they have pierced" (Zech.12:10).
 "And one shall say unto Him, What are these wounds in thine hands?
 Then He shall answer, those with which I was wounded in the house of my friends" (Zech.13:6).

 Redemption way sets forth salvation and the way to heaven, the Father, eternal life, blessing; and judgment, the Kingdom, etc. This is the gospel (good news) message.
 As noted in the sections above, redemption is by faith in and through the Lord Jesus Christ.